Leading order relativistic chiral nucleon-nucleon interaction

-With the best fit LECs, the description of the Nijmegen multienergy~\cite{Stoks:1993tb} and the VPI/GWU single-energy~\cite{Arndt:1994br} $np$ phase shifts up to $E_\mathrm{lab}=300$ MeV are shown in Fig.~\ref{Fig:PSdes}~\cite{note4}.
+With the best fit LECs, the description of the Nijmegen multi-energy~\cite{Stoks:1993tb} and the VPI/GWU single-energy~\cite{Arndt:1994br} $np$ phase shifts up to $E_\mathrm{lab.}=300$ MeV are shown in Fig.~\ref{Fig:PSdes}.
 The data of the latter analysis are not included in our fits.
-One can see that the relativistic formulation can improve the description of the phase shifts of $^1S_0$, $^3P_0$ and $^1P_1$, especially that of $^1S_0$, in comparison with the LO non-relativistic results.
-For the other four partial waves with $J=1$, the LO relativistic and non-relativisitc results are quantitatively similar, except the mixing angle $\varepsilon_1$.
+For comparison, the non-relativistic results~\cite{Epelbaum:1999dj} up to LO and NLO with $\Lambda=500$ MeV are also given in Fig.~\ref{Fig:PSdes}.
+Furthermore, the variations from the best fit results with the cutoff ranging from 500 MeV to 1000 MeV are shown as the red bands in the figure.
+The relativistic formulation can improve the description of the phase shifts of $^1S_0$ and $^3P_0$ in comparison with the LO non-relativistic results.
+The results of the LO relativistic chiral force are similar to those of the NLO non-relativistic chiral force.
+Furthermore, the variation of the cutoff does not qualitatively change the overall picture.
+The best description of the $^1P_1$ wave is slightly better than the NR counterpart, while the result for $^3P_1$ is slightly worse in the high energy region.
+For the coupled $^3S_1$-$^3D_1$ waves, the LO relativistic and non-relativistic results are quantitatively similar when the cutoff variation is taken into account.